Is editing a stressful job?

 Sourav Bhattacharya

-What is the duration of video editing course?
+What is the career in video editing?

 Now ask question in any of the 1000+ Categories, and get Answers from Tutors and Trainers on UrbanPro.com